packit/research/error-budgets/SLOs-SLIs.md

 - failure: the job finished and wasn't successful: the PR needs to be fixed
 - error: infrastructure problems prevented the job to complete

+### SLO1: Changes to GitHub PRs receive a status update within 15 seconds in 99% of cases

+It can be frustrating (for us and our users) when we push changes to our PRs while no statuses are being set.
+Let's make a deadline for packit to set these.

-### 99% of builds have status set to success or failure within 12 hours
+### SLO2: 98% of builds have status set to success or failure within 12 hours

 The most core functionality is to run COPR builds for PRs.
 We want to be sure those builds either pass or fail and no error interrupts the build process.